JakeG2004/Weezbot/README.md

 DISCORD_TOKEN=<YOUR DISCORD TOKEN>
 USER_ID=<YOUR DISCORD USER ID>
 ```
+6) Ensure that the discord bot is in a shared server with you, and that direct messages from users in that server are allowd in your Discord profile
-6) Run the Python script
+7) Run the Python Script